Spoon on the jam and spread the butter -- these orange-poppy scones are ideal for a Mother's Day brunch.

 Preheat oven to 400 degrees, with racks in upper and lower thirds.
 In a large bowl, whisk together flour, granulated sugar, baking powder, and salt.
 With a pastry blender or your fingertips, work butter into flour mixture until mixture resembles coarse meal, with a few pea-size pieces of butter remaining.
 With a fork, stir in 1/2 cup buttermilk, orange zest and juice, egg yolk, and poppy seeds until just combined.

 On a lightly floured surface, turn out dough and knead several times.
 Form dough into a 7-inch square; cut into 9 squares, then cut each in half diagonally.
-Transfer dough triangles to two parchment-lined rimmed baking sheets.
+Transfer dough triangles to 2 parchment-lined rimmed baking sheets.
 Brush tops with 2 tablespoons buttermilk; sprinkle with coarse sugar.
 Bake until scones are pale golden, 15 to 17 minutes, rotating sheets halfway through.
 Let cool on wire racks.
-Serve with butter and jam if desired.
+Serve with butter and jam, if desired.